AmirAynede/LB2-project-Group-1/05_SVMs/README.md

 ### a.
 Data Preparation & Feature Extraction

-Protein sequence data is parsed and transformed into fixed length vectors using custom feature extraction functions.
+Protein sequence data was parsed and transformed into fixed length vectors using custom feature extraction functions.

-Extracted features encode amino acid composition, hydrophobicity, secondary structure propensity (alpha-helix, beta-sheet), charge and transmembrane helix propensity.
+Extracted features encode:
+- Amino acid composition
+- Hydrophobicity
+- Secondary structure propensity (alpha-helix, beta-sheet)
+- Charge
+- Transmembrane helix propensity

+All the scales were retrieved from [ProtScale](https://web.expasy.org/protscale/).

+For this task, the Jupyter notebook [07_feature_extraction.ipynb](./scripts/07_feature_extraction.ipynb) was used.

 ### b.
 Feature Scaling